Notrew/MLE-exercise/README.md

 ### Maximum Likelihood Estimation:

-used to estimate parameters of a probability distribution
+used to estimate the parameters of a probability distribution

 ### MLE steps:
 - import required library: